 In regards to children, parenting time and custody issues, moving out is a strategic decision that must be handled carefully.
 Especially with the disparities between Chicago school districts, where each parent lives is often crucial in determining the final parenting plan.
 In regards to financial issues, however, moving out during the divorce really does not matter much.

-My advice to my clients is, “focus on your physical, mental, and emotional health.
-Usually that involves moving away from someone who you’re divorcing.
+My advice to my clients is, “focus on your physical, mental, and emotional health.”
+Usually that involves moving away from someone who you are divorcing.
 If it’s between a down payment on an apartment and a retainer for a lawyer, put the down payment on the apartment.”

 All the property will be divided equitably and usually by agreement no matter who lives where.
 Issues such as temporary child support and maintenance can be entered immediately and provide a groundwork for final settlement.

 Many people do not move out, though.
 They live with their spouse during the duration of the divorce as roommates.
 Typically, parties in a divorce no longer contribute to joint accounts so both parties use their own money to pay their own expenses.
 This creates the challenge are challenge of living with a family’s expenses while being financially independent.

 This is usually resolved by filing a motion for contribution to household expenses.
 This very broad motion asks the court to order the parties to contribute to the household’s expenses until the assets and responsibilities are permanently divided.
 This is usually allocated on a proportional basis.
 There is no specific statute as a basis for this extremely common motion so the results, in my experience, vary greatly.